duckietown/book-devmanual-software/src/beginner/dtproject/index.md

 Understanding the pros and cons of forcing code to only run inside Docker containers right now is crucial.

-_Bad news first!_ The biggest negative effect of using Docker to isolate the execution of our code is that by doing so, we are wrapping our source code inside a Docker image.
+_Bad news first!_ The biggest downside of using Docker to isolate the execution of our code is that by doing so, we are wrapping our source code inside a Docker image.
 This makes it harder for us to do development, since our code will not be easily accessible through our local file system.
 This is what scares/frustrates people away from Docker